software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/02-call.md

 ## Overview

-This cheatcode allows you to call any `@view` function without mutating the blockchain state.
+This command allows you to call any `@view` function without mutating the blockchain state.

 For detailed API description, see [call command reference](../../cli-reference.md#call).